bsumme/BensSportsBookAppV2/README.md

 bookmakers, and all U.S. regions) so it can be executed once and parsed for seeding.

 1. Ensure the dev server is running on port 8000 with `THE_ODDS_API_KEY` set.
-2. Execute the script with PowerShell (`pwsh` works cross-platform):
+2. Execute the script with PowerShell (`pwsh` works cross-platform). `-BaseUrl` must be a fully qualified URL (including `http://` or `https://` and a hostname).
+The script trims surrounding whitespace and throws a descriptive error if the value is not a valid HTTP/HTTPS URI:

    ```bash
    pwsh ./generate_All_seed_data.ps1 \